scriptituk/xfade-easing/README.md

 - `radius` sets the cylinder radius
 - `roll` to roll the turning page into a cylinder (`gl_InvertedPageCurl` only rolls)
 - `reverseEffect` to uncurl or unroll
-- `greyback` to render underside greyscale instead of colour
+- `greyback` to render overleaf greyscale instead of colour
 - `opacity` the underside opacity
 - `shadow` the shadow intensity